-- (1) Activities conducted on non-federal public lands and private lands, in accordance with - Activities conducted on non-federal public lands and private lands, in accordance with the terms and conditions of a binding stream enhancement or restoration agreement or wetland enhancement, restoration, or establishment agreement between the landowner and the FWS, NRCS, FSA, NMFS, NOS, USFS or their designated state cooperating agencies; Voluntary stream or wetlandrestoration or enhancement action, or wetland establishment action, documented by the NRCS or USDA Technical Service Provider pursuant to NRCS Field Office Technical Guide standards; or The reclamation of surface coal mine lands, in accordance with an SMCRA permit issued by
+- (1) Activities conducted on non-federal public lands and private lands, in accordance with the terms and conditions of a binding stream enhancement or restoration agreement or wetland enhancement, restoration, or establishment agreement between the landowner a - the FWS, NRCS, FSA, NMFS, NOS, USFS or their designated state cooperating agencies; Voluntary stream or wetlandrestoration or enhancement action, or wetland establishment action, documented by the NRCS or USDA Technical Service Provider pursuant to NRCS Field - Office Technical Guide standards; or (3) The reclamation of surface coal mine lands, in accordance with an SMCRA permit issued by

-(3) The reclamation of surface coal mine lands, in accordance with an SMCRA permit issued by the OSMRE or the applicable state agency.
+(3) The reclamation of surface coal mine lands, in accordance with an SMCKA permit issued by the OSMRE or the applicable state agency.
 However, the permittee must submit a copy of the appropriate documentation to the district engineer to fulfill the reporting requirement.
-(Authorities: Sections 10 and 404)

-Note: This NWP can be used to authorize compensatory mitigation projects, including mitigation banks and in-lieu fee projects.
-However, this NWP does not authorize the reversion of an area used for a compensatory mitigation project to its prior condition, since compensatory mitigation is generally intended to be permanent.
+(Authorities: Sections 10 and 404) Note: This NWP can be used to authorize compensatory mitigation projects, including mitigation banks and in-lieu fee projects.
+However, this NWP does not authorize the reversion of an area used for a compensatory mitigation project to its prior condition, since compensatory mitigation is a submit and in the neuropert. mitigation is generally intended to be permanent.